 This issue brief discusses the following:

-• SNAP participation rates for women, children, and families
+• SNAP participation rates for women and LGBTQIA+ people

 • SNAP’s impacts on the health and education of women, children, and families, as well as the economy

-• Barriers to SNAP eligibility and access generally, as well as specific barriers for Black, Indigenous, and People of Color (BIPOC)undocumented and immigrant families, formerly incarcerated individuals, LGBTQ people, survivors of domestic violence and sexual assault, people with disabilities, older adults, and young people and college students
+• Barriers to SNAP eligibility and access, as well as specific barriers for Black, Indigenous, and People of Color (BIPOC), undocumented and immigrant families, formerly incarcerated individuals, LGBTQIA+ people, survivors of domestic violence and sexual assault, people with disabilities, older adults, and college students